A China twist: why are malls closing if consumption is rising?

-SHANGHAI/HONG KONG (Reuters) - The Di Mei shopping center in downtown Shanghai is a surprisingly depressing place to shop.
+SHANGHAI/HONG KONG, Oct 26 (Reuters) - The Di Mei shopping centre in downtown Shanghai is a surprisingly depressing place to shop.

 The underground mall is located in one of the most shopping-mad cities in China, and yet it is run down and starved of customers.